ASlated/gosui/README.md

 The arguments are
 - window - The current game window.
 - x, y - The x and y coordinates of the slider.
 Exact position is at the top-left corner of the bar itself.
+- z - The layer on which the slider is displayed.
 - length - The display length of the slider.
 - max - The value when the selector is all the way to the right.
 Optional arguments are listed below.
 To access any of them, you must use the syntax `[argument]: [value]`